( Cisco 2023 Task Force on Climate-Related Financial Disclosures (TCFD) Response | Cisco Purpose Reporting Hub

 We will continue to assess emerging climate-related risks and opportunities and integrate climate-risk management responsibility into roles within our business.
 We remain focused on our 2025 and 2030 near-term targets and our 2040 long-term, SBTi-aligned net zero goal, and we are dedicated to advancing sustainability within our business so we can continue to Power an Inclusive Future for All.

-1 Compared to fiscal 2019.
-We will neutralize any remaining emissions by removing an equal amount from the atmosphere.
+2 Compared to fiscal 2019.
+We intend to neutralize the remaining 10% of emissions by removing an equal amount from the atmosphere.